Jeznar/GitRepo/jez-lib/readme.md

 ### spawnAt(minion, aToken, aActor, aItem, argObj)

-While most of the functions in this library perform relatively simple or atomic functions, this one is a lot more ambitious.
+While most of the functions in this library perform relatively simple, atomic functions, this one is a lot more ambitious.
 It aims to make the summoning, customizing and placement of VFXs for that summoning a one call affair.

 <details> <summary>**Highlights of the tasks it performs**</summary>